keenpaul29/EuphonicAI/backend/README.md

-# Moodify Backend
+# EuphonicAI Backend

-The backend server for Moodify - an AI-powered mood-based music recommendation platform that analyzes user emotions and provides personalized music recommendations.
+The backend server for EuphonicAI - an AI-powered mood-based music recommendation platform that analyzes user emotions and provides personalized music recommendations.

 ## 🚀 Features